retrizo/rizo-cyberpunkcall/README.md

 4. Replace `"your_elevenlabs_api_key_here"` with your actual ElevenLabs API key
 5. Configure the resource according to your needs (see Configuration section)

-> ⚠️ **Security Note**: Never commit your actual API key to public repositories.
-Keep your ElevenLabs API key secure and consider using environment variables or secure configuration management.
+> ⚠️ **Security Note**: Always keep your apikey in server.cfg to prevent dumpers who can access your files inside the server from seeing and using your key.

 ## Configuration